INVESTMENT GUIDE

 2. The SPE Model: Brazil's Unique Cost-Price System

-The SPE (Sociedade de Propósito Específico) model is the foundation of secure off-plan investment in Brazil.
-Understanding this structure is crucial for foreign investors.
+The SPE (Sociedade de Propósito Específico) model is one of the main governance structures behind off-plan purchases in Brazil.
+Understanding it is crucial for foreign investors.

 What is an SPE?